The Lion King:

-Several yards away, out of earshot of the five cubs…
+Several yards away, out of earshot from the five cubs…

 Herr Rhino glared at the zebra indignantly.
-"I poop nowhere near your foals!" the rhino declared in a mustard thick German accent.
+"I poop no vere near your foals!" the rhino declared in a mustard thick German accent.

 Simba rubbed his eyes wearily.

-"So this is what we have to look forward to when we become the kings," Kopa sighed jadedly, sitting next to Kovu and watching the animals bicker while Simba tried to mediate.
-Vitani and Kiara were currently with Nala overseeing the hunting lessons for the adolescent females.
-In the past year, both future kings had hit their physical peaks and now stood several inches taller than Simba, their physiques bulkier than the king's figure.
+"So this is what we have to look forward to when we become the kings," Kopa sighed jadedly, sitting next to Kovu.
+In the past year, both future kings had hit their physical peaks and now stood several inches taller than Simba, their physiques bulkier than the king's.
 Additionally, they had grown thicker manes that grew past their chests to their midsections.
 Kopa's chin had grown scruffy while the fur on Kovu's muzzle had grown out to resemble a beard.

 "You already accepted," Kopa noted darkly.
-"Don't even think about backing out now because I'm not dealing with this stuff on my own!"
+"Don't even think about backing out now because I am not dealing with this on my own!"

 "Blödsinn!
-You will not tarnish my reputation with outlandish falsities!"
+You vill not tarnish my reputation vis zees lies!"

 "Did he just call my dad a blödsinn?"
-Kopa scoffed.
+Kopa growled.
 "How dare he… wait, what's a blödsinn?"

 "Simba," Kovu called.